 You can also use products like Feliway to reduce stress.
 Be sure to plug in enough of these to cover the square footage of the main living areas that your cat uses.
 The pheromone scent in the Feliway product will create a sense of calm which may decrease the number of incidents.

+You also need to be sure to clean the locations where your cat has urinated correctly.
 This means using an enzymatic cleaner like Nature’s Miracle first.
 Once this product has fully deodorized the urine smell you can then clean the carpet or rug as normal.

 If you don’t use a product designed to break down urine particles, you may be left in a situation where your cat continues to go in that spot because they can still detect the urine smell from before.
 This makes it much harder to get them re-trained to use the litter box.